Paul Engle: Iowa Writers' Workshop

 During his tenure as director of the Iowa Writers' Workshop (1941–1965), he was responsible for bringing some of the finest writers of the day to Iowa City.
 Robert Lowell, John Berryman, Robie Macauley, Kurt Vonnegut and many other prominent novelists and poets served as faculty under Engle.
 He increased enrollment and oversaw numerous students of future fame and influence, including Flannery O'Connor, Philip Levine, Mark Costello, Marvin Bell, Joe Nicholson, Sunil Gangopadhyay, Donald Justice, Raymond Carver, Douglas Kent Hall, Andre Dubus, and Robert Bly.
 During his tenure, Engle raised millions of dollars in support of the program whose shape and direction proved the model for hundreds of writing programs that have followed.

 Vonnegut described Engle in a 1967 letter in this fashion: "The former head, Paul Engle, is still around, is a hayseed clown, a foxy grandpa, a terrific promoter, who, if you listen closely, talks like a man with a paper asshole."

 In 1967, following his departure as director of the workshop, Engle and future second wife Nieh Hualing co-founded The University of Iowa's International Writing Program, which provided for dozens of published authors from around the world to visit Iowa City each year to write and collaborate.
 Engle left the Writer's Workshop permanently in 1969 to devote himself full-time to the international program.
 One of these various programmes' enduring legacies was that they helped mainstream humanist ideals of literature and writing: The most famous principles advocated (though not created by the workshops) were writing from self-knowledge (write what you know) and with self-discipline (show, don’t tell), with Engle summarizing his philosophy as "sensations, not doctrines; experiences, not dogmas; memories, not philosophies.".

 Death and legacy

 At the time of his death (in Chicago's O'Hare Airport on his way to accept an award in Poland), Engle was the author of more than a dozen collections of poetry, a novel, a memoir, an opera libretto (for Philip Bezanson), and even a children's book.
 Engle wrote numerous articles and reviews for many of the largest periodicals of his day.

-His papers are held at the University of Iowa and Coe College.
+His papers are held at the libraries of the University of Iowa and Coe College.